Alabama Uncontested Divorce With Minor Children | The Harris Firm LLC

 Stepchildren

-Stepchildren are not automatically subject to a divorce order’s custody, visitation, or child support provisions unless they have been legally adopted by the stepparent.
-Without adoption, the stepparent has no parental rights or obligations as a matter of Alabama law, and the divorce decree will not address stepchildren.
+Not subject to a divorce order’s custody or support provisions unless legally adopted by the stepparent.
+Without adoption, the decree does not address them.

 Adult Disabled Children

-Frequently Asked Questions About Alabama Uncontested Divorces With Minor Children
+Frequently Asked Questions — Uncontested Divorce With Minor Children

 How much does an uncontested divorce with children cost in Alabama?

 The flat attorney fee for an uncontested divorce with minor children at The Harris Firm is $890.
-The county filing fee is separate and varies by county, currently ranging from approximately $200 to $340.
-If your case is filed in one of the seven counties that requires a court-approved parenting class (Baldwin, Calhoun, Chambers, Covington, Lauderdale, Lee, and Tuscaloosa), there is also a small parenting class fee paid directly to the provider, typically $25 to $50.
-Total approximate out-of-pocket cost is $1,115 to $1,280 depending on county and parenting class requirements.
+The county filing fee is separate and varies by county, currently about $200 to $340.
+If your case is filed in one of the eight counties that require a court-approved parenting class (Baldwin, Calhoun, Chambers, Covington, Lauderdale, Lee, Mobile, and Tuscaloosa), there is also a small parenting class fee paid to the provider, typically $25 to $50.
+Total approximate out-of-pocket cost is $1,115 to $1,280 depending on county and parenting-class requirements.
 Optional add-ons include a quit-claim deed for real property ($750) and a Qualified Domestic Relations Order if a retirement account is being divided (quoted separately).

 How is child support calculated in an Alabama uncontested divorce?

 Alabama uses an Income Shares model under Rule 32 of the Alabama Rules of Judicial Administration.
-Both parents’ gross monthly income is combined; the basic monthly child support obligation is determined from Alabama’s Schedule of Basic Child Support Obligations based on the combined income and the number of children; adjustments are added for work-related childcare and the children’s portion of health insurance premiums; and each parent’s proportional share is calculated based on their percentage of the combined income.
+Both parents’ gross monthly income is combined; the basic monthly obligation is read from Alabama’s Schedule of Basic Child Support Obligations based on the combined income and the number of children; adjustments are added for work-related childcare and the children’s portion of health-insurance premiums; and each parent’s proportional share is calculated from their percentage of the combined income.
 The non-custodial parent typically pays the custodial parent that proportional share.
-The CS-42 Child Support Guidelines worksheet performs the calculation step by step using the income figures both parents provide on their CS-41 affidavits.
+The CS-42 worksheet performs the calculation step by step using the income figures from both parents’ CS-41 affidavits.

 What are the CS-41, CS-42, and CS-43 forms?

-The CS-41 is the Income Affidavit — each parent signs their own under oath, attaching documentation of their gross monthly income from all sources.
+The CS-41 is the Income Affidavit — each parent signs their own under oath, attaching documentation of gross monthly income.
 The CS-42 is the Child Support Guidelines worksheet that calculates the basic obligation under Rule 32 using the income figures from both CS-41s.
-The CS-43 is the Notice of Compliance — it confirms the agreed support amount complies with Rule 32, or, if the parties have agreed to a different number, explains the reason for the deviation so the court can review and approve it.
-All three forms are required by Alabama law in every divorce involving minor children, and The Harris Firm prepares them for clients based on the income information both parents provide.
+The CS-43 is the Notice of Compliance — it confirms the agreed amount complies with Rule 32, or, if the parties agreed to a different number, explains the reason for the deviation so the court can review and approve it.
+All three are required by Alabama law in every divorce involving minor children, and The Harris Firm prepares them from the income information both parents provide.

 Do my spouse and I have to take a parenting class for our Alabama uncontested divorce?

 It depends on the county.
-Seven Alabama counties require a court-approved parenting class for both parents in every uncontested divorce with minor children: Baldwin, Calhoun, Chambers, Covington, Lauderdale, Lee, and Tuscaloosa.
-Four additional counties (Escambia, Mobile, Montgomery, and St. Clair) give the assigned judge discretion to require the class on a case-by-case basis.
-If your county requires the class, both parents must complete it — typically a 4-hour online or in-person class costing $25 to $50 — and the certificate of completion must be filed before the divorce is finalized.
+Eight Alabama counties require a court-approved parenting class for both parents in every uncontested divorce with minor children: Baldwin, Calhoun, Chambers, Covington, Lauderdale, Lee, Mobile, and Tuscaloosa.
+Three additional counties (Escambia, Montgomery, and St. Clair) give the assigned judge discretion to require the class case by case.
+Where it applies, both parents complete it — typically a 4-hour online or in-person class costing $25 to $50 — and the completion certificate must be filed before the divorce is finalized.
 For the rest of Alabama’s counties, no parenting class is required.
-The Harris Firm will let you know on the phone review call whether your county’s requirement applies.
+The Harris Firm tells you on the phone review whether your county’s requirement applies.

-Can my spouse and I agree to no child support?
+Can my spouse and I agree to no child support in Alabama?

 Sometimes, but not always.
-Alabama recognizes that the court has independent authority to set child support in the child’s best interest, even when both parents agree to a lower number or to zero.
-In high-asset cases, in cases of true 50/50 physical custody where both parents have similar income, and in some other circumstances, judges may approve a deviation from the Rule 32 calculated amount — including agreed waivers of child support.
-In the more common situation where one parent has primary physical custody and the other has lower income or unequal time with the children, judges generally require the calculated amount and decline to approve full waivers.
-The CS-43 Notice of Compliance is where any deviation is documented and submitted for the court’s approval.
-We’ll discuss whether a deviation is realistic in your specific case during the phone review.
+Alabama gives the court independent authority to set child support in the child’s best interest, even when both parents agree to a lower number or to zero.
+In high-asset cases, in true 50/50 custody where both parents have similar income, and in some other circumstances, judges may approve a deviation from the Rule 32 amount, including agreed waivers.
+In the more common situation where one parent has primary custody and the other has lower income or unequal time, judges generally require the calculated amount and decline full waivers.
+The CS-43 is where any deviation is documented and submitted for the court’s approval.
+We discuss whether a deviation is realistic in your case on the phone review.

 Who claims the children on taxes after an Alabama divorce?

 By default under IRS rules, the custodial parent (the one with whom the children live the majority of nights during the tax year) claims the children as dependents.
 The non-custodial parent can claim a child only if the custodial parent signs IRS Form 8332 releasing the claim for that year.
-The Settlement Agreement should specify which parent claims in which year.
-Common approaches include the custodial parent claiming every year, alternating years (one parent claims in even years, the other in odd years), splitting children when there are two or more, or conditioning the non-custodial parent’s claim on child support being current through year-end.
-We can include any of these in the agreement based on what you and your spouse have agreed.
+The Settlement Agreement should specify which parent claims in which year — common approaches include the custodial parent claiming every year, alternating years, splitting children when there are two or more, or conditioning the claim on support being current through year-end.
+We can include any of these based on what you and your spouse agree.

-Ready to Begin Your Alabama Uncontested Divorce With Minor Children?
+Ready to Begin Your Uncontested Divorce With Minor Children?

-Children-cases involve more decisions and more documents than a divorce without children, but the process is the same: a flat attorney fee, an online questionnaire, a phone review with Attorney Steven A. Harris, document preparation by the firm, both spouses sign, electronic filing with your county circuit court, the 30-day statutory waiting period, and a final decree from the judge.
-Most cases are completed within 30 to 60 days from filing, and the great majority do not require a courthouse appearance.
-You and your spouse handle everything from home, online, and over the phone.
+Children-cases involve more decisions and more documents, but the path is the same: a flat attorney fee, an online questionnaire, a phone review with Attorney Steven A. Harris, document preparation by the firm, both spouses sign, electronic filing, the 30-day waiting period, and a final decree.
+Most cases finish in 30 to 60 days, handled from home.

 Free Phone Consultation

-Speak directly with Attorney Steven A. Harris by phone to confirm your case qualifies, discuss the parenting plan, and ask any final questions before you commit.
+Speak with Attorney Steven A. Harris by phone to confirm your case qualifies, discuss the parenting plan, and ask any final questions.

 Start the Questionnaire

-Pay the flat attorney fee for an uncontested divorce with minor children and submit our secure online questionnaire.
-We’ll be in touch within one business day.
+Pay the flat attorney fee for a divorce with minor children and submit our secure online questionnaire.
+We respond within one business day.

-Related resources: Do You Qualify? — The 9-Question Checklist · How an Alabama Uncontested Divorce Works · Filing Fees by County · Alabama Child Support Calculator · After Your Divorce: Post-Divorce Checklist
+Related: Do You Qualify?
+The 9-Question Checklist · How an Alabama Uncontested Divorce Works · Child Support Calculator

 Family Law Services